Will Young: Career

-1999–2001: Early auditions and Pop Idol
+1999–2001: Early auditions

 In 1999 during his second year at university, Young watched an episode of This Morning and learned that the show was holding a competition to find members for a new boy band.
 He mailed the producers an audition tape and received a letter back from the show telling him he had been selected as one of seventy-five competitors, and that he had to appear in London for an off-camera audition.
 The 75 auditionees were whittled down to 9 finalists including Young, who were then invited to perform on the show.
-On 29 May 1999, Young appeared on the programme and performed a short rendition of the Jackson 5 song, I'll Be There, in front of a panel of judges that included Simon Cowell, an artists and repertoire executive at BMG, and Kate Thornton, a former editor of Smash Hits, turned television presenter.
+On 29 May 1999, Young appeared on the programme and performed a short rendition of the Jackson 5 song, "I'll Be There", in front of a panel of judges that included Simon Cowell, an artists and repertoire executive at BMG, and Kate Thornton, a former editor of Smash Hits, turned television presenter.
 One week later, Young was selected into the boy band alongside three other competitors.
 They were Lee Ryan who later joined the boy band Blue, Declan Bennett who joined the boy band Point Break, signed to Danielle Barnett, the current lead singer of Urban Cookie Collective and Music Manager who contacted him directly following the This Morning audition, and Andy Scott-Lee who went on to compete in the second series of Pop Idol.
 Cowell said of the group, "We've tried to find people with star quality and these guys can sing and dance", but the band failed to find any success and it soon dis-banded.
 Young's next audition was at the Guildhall in London to be a jazz singer, but he accidentally arrived on the wrong date.